The anti-abortion activists targeting women in Romania

-‘Next time, you’ll be more careful’: How anti-abortion activists are targeting women in Romania
+‘Next time you’ll be more careful’: How anti-abortion activists are targeting women in Romania

-Romania’s abortion opponents have become increasingly assertive in recent years and are adding to the increasingly formidable wall for women seeking to obtain the service, writes Borzou Daragahi in Bucharest
+Romania’s abortion opponents have become more assertive in recent years and are adding to the increasingly formidable wall for women seeking to obtain the service, writes Borzou Daragahi in Bucharest

 After being turned away from four private clinics over the course of a long, traumatic week, the frazzled 21-year-old college student managed to get a government hospital to agree to terminate her unwanted pregnancy.
 But it was a Sunday and a minor Christian holiday in Romania, the doctor explained, and the pious nurses on the ward were “uncomfortable” performing the procedure.
 Come back the following day, he said.

 But the next day there were more obstacles.
-Kai, who asked that her last name not be published, was kept waiting and not allowed to eat or drink for hours, and when she was finally given anesthesia, held for another 90 minutes until the sedative all but wore off.
+Kai, who asked that her last name not be published, was kept waiting and not allowed to eat or drink for hours, and when she was finally given anaesthesia, held for another 90 minutes until the sedative all but wore off.

 She screamed in pain as the doctor performed the procedure.
 And when it was over, a nurse delivered the coup de grace.
 “Next time,” she hissed, “you’ll be more careful.”